-Combine blockchain and cryptocurrencies and you get the benefits of immediate settlement, whether you are talking about buying property or making some payments.
+Combine blockchain and cryptocurrencies and you get the benefits of the immediate settlement, whether you are talking about buying a property or making some payments.
 Cryptocurrencies allow you to avoid all the delays associated with the purchasing process.

 You can also use smart contracts to automate processes, add or remove third parties as wished, or have transactions complete at a future date.
 Further, cryptocurrencies deliver high speed of transaction in an almost immediate and simpler manner.

-If you are using Bitcoin for instance, it is still possible to buy instantly and make an instant payment while still avoiding all the delays in the settlement processes when buying property, for instance.
+If you are using Bitcoin, for instance, it is still possible to buy instantly and make an instant payment while still avoiding all the delays in the settlement processes when buying property, for instance.
 It happens on a peer-to-peer basis without middlemen.

 The peer-to-peer mechanism is especially notable for improving international trade where it was expensive and took long to purchase property for instance.
 These kinds of transactions are cheaper given that cryptocurrencies overcome such barriers as exchange rates, interest rates, transactions charges, or other levies imposed by a specific country.